WiFi that is self-powered, decentralised and green.

 Final designs

-When putting in the content, I figured the design lacked images.
-I created more place for images in sections such as ‘benefits’.
-Another thing that I had to solve was that there isn’t any content of the product, as it’s fictional.
+When putting in the content, I realized the design lacked images.
+I created more space for images in sections such as "Benefits."
+Another challenge was the fact that there was no content for the product, as it’s fictional.
 Therefore, I created illustrations of the product and all other related products.
-In ‘features’ I saw a chance to include those illustrations too, as a support for the text.
+In the "Features" section, I saw an opportunity to include these illustrations as a visual aid for the text.

 Final designs

-When putting in the content, I figured the design lacked images.
-I created more place for images in sections such as ‘benefits’.
-Another thing that I had to solve was that there isn’t any content of the product, as it’s fictional.
+When putting in the content, I realized the design lacked images.
+I created more space for images in sections such as "Benefits."
+Another challenge was the fact that there was no content for the product, as it’s fictional.
 Therefore, I created illustrations of the product and all other related products.
-In ‘features’ I saw a chance to include those illustrations too, as a support for the text.
+In the "Features" section, I saw an opportunity to include these illustrations as a visual aid for the text.